hazelcast/hazelcast-jet/site/docs/tutorials/custom-source.md

 ---
-title: Custom Sources and Sinks
+title: Custom Sources
-description: Tutorial on how to define custom sources and sinks.
+description: Tutorial on how to define custom sources.
 ---

 In the [Custom Sources and Sinks](../api/sources-sinks.md#custom-sources-and-sinks) section of our [Sources and Sinks](../api/sources-sinks.md) programming guide we have seen some basic examples of user-defined sources and sinks.
-Let us now examine more examples which cover some of the trickier aspects of writing our own sources and sinks.
+Let us now examine more examples which cover some of the trickier aspects of writing our own sources.

-## Setup

-### 1. Start Hazelcast Jet
+## 1. Start Hazelcast Jet

 1. [Download](https://github.com/hazelcast/hazelcast-jet/releases/download/v4.0/hazelcast-jet-4.0.zip)
   Hazelcast Jet